 As in all of Italy, the fantastic food in Florence is a product of poverty and humble ingredients, simple dishes invented by women in their own kitchens in times long gone by.
 The traditions are still very much alive yet today, and what you get from these peasant origins is truly divine, perhaps even fit for a king!

-You can sample genuine Florentine food such as peposo, francesina, bollito, ribollita, or the legendary bistecca alla fiorentina in any number of trattorias.
+You can sample genuine Florentine food such as peposo, francesina, bollito, ribollita, or the legendary bistecca alla fiorentina in any number of trattorie.
 (Note that In a real trattoria you may end up sharing a table with others; this is both part of the history of the trattoria and a part of its charm.)

 If you have no culinary fear you will want to try some lampredotto.
-This is the quintessential Florentine food, street food as bizzare as it is delectable (well, if you have an open mind and palate).
-Stand at the counter and drink a glass of red wine as you eat and you will feel like a true Florentine!
+This is the quintessential Florentine food, a street food as bizzare as it is delectable (well, if you have an open mind and palate).
+Stand at the counter and drink a glass of red wine as you eat your lampredotto and you will feel like a true Florentine!

-Florence is an awesome complement to Rome.
+Florence is a perfect complement to Rome.

 So now that you’re sold on Florence it’s time to figure out how to get there.
 What is the best way to go on an excursion from the port of Livorno?